airplanes-live/airplanes-webconfig/README.md

-# adsbfi-webconfig
+# airplanes-webconfig

-Enhanced web-based configuration for adsb.fi Pi SDcard image.
+Web-based configuration and management tool for the airplaes.live Raspberry Pi feeder image.